-The PZP Immunocontraception Conference, which was sponsored by BIWFC and hosted by the Science and Conservation Center (SCC) in Billings, Montana, drew representatives from various government agencies, NGO’s, tribal communities, sanctuaries, and universities as well as international delegates who work at controlling wildlife populations with PZP Immunocontraception.
-They discussed successes, failures, and struggles encountered in their PZP fertility control projects.
+The PZP Immunocontraception Conference, which was sponsored by BIWFC and hosted by the Science and Conservation Center (SCC) in Billings, Montana, drew 101 representatives from various government agencies, NGO’s, tribal communities, sanctuaries, and universities as well as international delegates who work at controlling wildlife populations with PZP Immunocontraception.
+The conference provided an opportunity for PZP users to meet, network, and learn from each other by sharing their project experiences.
+It was also an excellent opportunity to update non-profits, field office managers and specialists, and mid-level agency managers or program leads on the latest immunocontraceptive research.
 In addition, researchers, who are advancing PZP technology, discussed and updated the attendees on current and ongoing research, and shared what the future of fertility control may hold.

 While participating in the inaugural PZP Immunocontraception Conference, BIWFC Science & Policy Director Stephanie Boyles Griffin offered the following report on the efforts to advance the use of more effective, humane, sustainable, nonlethal methods for addressing conflicts and promoting coexistence with wildlife.